How can we help?

 Are the BETTER tools available in other languages?

-The BETTER tools are currently available in English.
-Some of the BETTER tools are also available in French.
+The BETTER tools are currently available in English only.

 Can the BETTER tools be integrated into our Electronic Medical Record (EMR) system?